taneshqGupta/CRUD-FullStack-PWA-in-Rust-and-Svelte/README.md

 ###### Although I haven't implemented features like email-verification, IP logging, user-blocking, yet; I have implemented password-hashing in rust so any password you make at time of account creation gets hashed, and not even the creator (me) with access to database, can read your passwords.

+###### The code being fully open-source, any one can go and see exactly how passwords hashing is implemented and passwords are stored, which makes your account password completely safe with _Skill-Swao_

 ---